 First, you need a valid copy of a supported game.
-Supported games are Descent3, Descent: FreeSpace, FreeSpace 2, and games based on the FreeSpace 2 Open engine.
+Supported games are FreeSpace 2, and validated mods/TCs based on FreeSpace 2 Open.
 Second you will need to obtain a valid PXO account.
 This can be done by registering an account via the PXO web site and validating your account details.

 How do I join a Squad?

 A Squad Leader must give you a unique join URL.
-This special URL is limited by time and number of uses.
 Following this URL will allow to you confirm that you wish to join the Squad in question.
-Once confirmed you will be added to the Squad's roster.
+Once confirmed, you will be added to the Squad's roster.

 How do I create a Squad?